ray0711/miscale2garmin/README.md

 - program implements the battery level and voltage measurement (beta version), which are sent together with the scale data in topic MQTT;
 - device has 2 buttons, the first green is the reset button (monostable), the red one is the battery power switch (bistable).

-Sample photo of the finished module:
+Sample photo of the finished module with Wemos LOLIN D32 Pro:
 ![alt text](http://icebox.pl/garmin/esp32.jpg)

 ## 4. Preparing Linux system